GVLevesque/gvlevesque.github.io/_projects/3_project.md

 category:
 ---

 <b>This is an early look at a project I would like to get to in the next few years.
 It builds on part of my dissertation research (especially the <a href="https://www.theoryandsocialinquiry.org/article/id/17529/">following paper</a>).
-I am thinking of this work as a <i>book project</i>. </b>
+I am thinking of this work as a book project. </b>

 ### Background and question